Physician Assistant Program

 - All transcripts must be posted as received.

-- The applicant has met our application deadline if the above stated requirements have been completed.
+- The applicant has met our application deadline if the above stated requirements have been met and CASPA has marked the application as COMPLETE by the stated deadline.
 We will wait on CASPA to finish the verification process, which may take several weeks.

-- Do not submit additional reference letters or additional experience information to the program.
+- Do not submit additional reference letters directly to the program.
+They will not be read due to the volume of applications.
 Choose carefully how you complete your CASPA application.

 - Do not send transcripts directly to the program, unless specifically asked.